Categorification and mirror symmetry for Grassmannians: Grothendieck groups and

-When $i$ is an interior vertex, we know that $E_i, F_i\in \add (T/ T_i)$ and that they have no common summands, since $Q$ has no loops or 2-cycles at mutable vertices, because $\GP\algB$ has a cluster stucture, by \Cref{rem:cluster-structure}.
-In particular, we have two mutation sequences for $T_i$ as follows,
+When $i$ is an interior vertex, we know that $E_i, F_i\in \add (T/ T_i)$ and that they have no common summands, because $Q$ has no loops or 2-cycles at mutable vertices, since $\GP\algB$ has a cluster stucture, by \Cref{rem:cluster-structure}.
+In particular, we have the following two mutation sequences for $T_i$,

 Recall, from \Cref{rem:beta-stuff}, that the map $\beta\colon \Grot(\fd\algA) \to \Grot(\CM\algA)$ of \eqref{eq:def-beta} can also be given by projective resolution.

 \begin{proposition} Write $\Radj=\Hom(T, -)$.
 From $E_i,F_i$ as in \eqref{eq:EiFi}, we obtain projective resolutions of the simple $\algA$-module $S_i$ as follows. \begin{enumerate} \item If $i$ is an interior vertex, then the resolution is